JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 ##### **33. Fishing**

-Whilst Fishing is simple, you can improve your XP per hour by using a "Seeker's Potion" to choose which fish to catch.
+Whilst Fishing is simple, you can improve your XP per hour by using a "Potion of Choice" to choose which fish to catch.
 The higher level fish (bottom of the list of 3) will always provide slightly more XP, and heal more.

 The Town Weir in Community should also be used when possible, as the quick XP there is useful at all levels, and the Oolichan fish are useful for making Oil.